ArtKelly/AWSNotes/AWS-SolutionsArchitect/Index.md

 Test

 - [ ] Watch all Content
-	- [ ] Identity and Access Management S3
+	- [x] Identity and Access Management
 	- [ ] EC2
 	- [ ] Databases on AWS
 	- [ ] Advanced IAM